chandlerkent/chandlerkent.com/_posts/2009-12-10-Building-a-Sidebar-With-CPOutlineView.markdown

 {% gist 251323 %}

 I included a bunch of debug statements in the dataSource methods to help understand what exactly is going on.
-You can see a running version of this project at <http://www.chandlerkent.com/code/OutlineView/>.
+[Check out a demo of this project](/code/OutlineView/).

 ## What's Next